igomezv/igomezv.github.io/index.md

 <p>
-  Contact information at the bottom of the website.
+  For contact information, please see the bottom of this website.
+Detailed CV available [here](https://igomezv.github.io/cv/).
 </p>